 For more Cambodia travel inspiration, view my full list of articles from the time I lived in and travelled around the country.

-If you are looking for more Cambodia off the beaten tracks towns, read about my time visiting Kampong Cham.
+If you are looking for more Cambodia towns not on the typical travel circuit, read about my time visiting Kampong Cham.

 Looking to travel in Cambodia with others in a small group?
 You might like G Adventures Ultimate Cambodian Adventure trip that does a loop of main city highlights and smaller towns from Phnom Penh, including Kampot!
 There’s even time in Sihanoukville, with a transfer to your own private beach on Koh Rong island, where you stay for two nights.